kilpkonn/msc-thesis/main.typ

   ],
 ) <rust-normalizing>
 Not all types can be fully normalized.
-For example, considerthe type of the function
+For example, consider the type of the function
 ```rs
 fn foo<T: IntoIterator>(x: T) { /* ... */ }
 ```